Join In

 - twenty four-page leaflets ("Four-page" is one adjective.
 The hyphen makes it clear that each leaflet has four pages.
 It also makes the text easier to read.)

-(2) To act as a separator within a word for clarity or readability.
+(2) To join a prefix to a word root for clarity or readability.

 - re-press (The hyphen makes it clear that the meaning is "to press again" and not "repress" as in "to put down by force.")